-Social media sharing is the name of the game, with photos the king.
+Social media sharing is the name of the game, with photo galleries the king.
 The research of social media trends in 2014 showed that uploading pictures to Facebook is the most common activity for Facebook’s 1.2 billion monthly users and that pictures are twitted 361% more than videos.

 When a website offers amazing built-in social media options, it encourages visitors to share content through Twitter, Facebook and Google +.
 The powerful integration between the site and social media is an increasingly important factor for portfolio sites.

 It’s also on-trend for 2015, with the fixed header and scrolling site with non-linear photo blocks a modern look that’s perfect for fashion portfolios.
 You can achieve this look simply and easily, letting your pictures do the talking with a solid selection of your images up front.

 We don’t read webpages, we scan them.
 Modern sites are built with a non-linear approach to homepage design which is pleasing to the eye and breaks things up.